dikortis/LetsTalkETC/Episodes/Episode_14.md

-as far as i can tell but at least the technological level besides maybe like figuring out how to like make money disappear um but particularly I opinion of those people and they never gave me any money for the work I did for them either so I don't um but but the ultimate kind of effect you know that they could have done something like that you know they could have said hey look
+as far as i can tell but at least the technological level besides maybe like figuring out how to like make money disappear but particularly I opinion of those people and they never gave me any money for the work I did for them either so I don't but but the ultimate kind of effect you know that they could have done something like that you know they could have said hey look